Skip to main content

 info

-Once a file system is created, the relevant information including name, object storage, access keys, etc. are recorded in the database.
-In the current example, the file system information is recorded in the Redis database, so any computer with the database address, username, and password information can mount and read the file system.
+Once the file system is created, all relevant information, including its name, object storage details, and access keys, are stored in the database.
+In this example, the file system information is stored in Redis, so any computer with the database address, username, and password information can mount and read the file system.

-Since the "data" and "metadata" of this file system are stored in cloud services, the file system can be mounted on any computer with a JuiceFS client installed for shared reads and writes at the same time.
+Since the file system's data and metadata are stored in cloud services, it can be mounted on any computer with a JuiceFS client installed for shared reads and writes at the same time.
 For example:

 juicefs mount redis://tom:[email protected]:6379/1 ~/jfs